RFA - The Automotive Approach to Rockets

 The Helix engine, which is used on the first and second stages of the RFA One, is named "Helix" because of RFA's #NameOurEngine campaign.
 Two fans from the USA submitted the name due to DNA being in the shape of a helix and a rocket's DNA being the engine.

-Helix produces around 100 kN of thrust and runs off of Kerolox (RP1 and Liquid Oxygen), It is an oxygen-rich engine, meaning the pre-burner runs oxygen-rich.
-The Helix is also a staged combustion cycle engine.
+Helix produces around 100 kN of thrust and runs off of Kerolox (RP1 and Liquid Oxygen), Helix is an oxygen rich staged combustion engine.
 Normally, in an open-cycle engine, the exhaust gas from the pre-burner is vented overboard.
 But in a staged combustion cycle engine, the exhaust gas is put back into the main combustion chamber.
 This means it can burn the oxygen- or fuel-rich exhaust gas more efficiently while providing cooling.

 RFA is currently trying to get to orbit as quickly and cheaply as possible.
 This means having margins will increase the chance of them getting to orbit.
 For this reason, the Helix engines currently operate at 100 bar.
 Once operational, RFA hopes to increase this to 300 bar, meaning they can stretch the RFA One as they increase thrust.